-Percentage of Child Population Enrolled in Medicaid or CHIP, by State, July 2022 Population: Beneficiaries up to age 19 with full Medicaid or CHIP benefits
+Percentage of Adult Population Enrolled in Medicaid or CHIP, by State, July 2022

+Population: Beneficiaries age 19 and older with full Medicaid or CHIP benefits

-Enrollment in Medicaid or CHIP includes individuals with full Medicaid or CHIP benefits and excludes individuals who are eligible only for restricted benefits, such as Medicare cost-sharing, family planning-only benefits, and emergency services-only benefits.
-The percentage of each state's population enrolled in Medicaid or CHIP was calculated by dividing administrative, monthly point-in-time counts of Medicaid and CHIP child enrollment by estimates of each state's resident population of children.
-Children enrolled in Medicaid or CHIP in each state include children and adolescents up to age 19.
-Estimates of each state's resident population include children under age 18.
+Enrollment in Medicaid or CHIP includes individuals with for full Medicaid or CHIP benefits and excludes individuals who are eligible only for restricted benefits, such as Medicare cost-sharing, family planning-only benefits, and emergency services-only benefits.
+The percentage of each state's population enrolled in Medicaid or CHIP was calculated by dividing administrative, monthly point-in-time counts of Medicaid and CHIP adult enrollment by estimates of each state's resident population of adults.
+Adults enrolled in Medicaid or CHIP in each state include adults and seniors age 19 and older.
+Estimates of each state's resident population include adults age 18 and over.
 AZ did not report age-specific enrollment data to CMS.
-Results for all other states were rounded to one decimal place, and then states were assigned to quartiles.
-Sources:
+Results for all other states were rounded to one decimal place, and then states were assigned to guartiles.